 Ringtones are one of the first things that people will adjust when they first get a new phone.

-It has been a customizable option for nearly as long as cell phones are around, and is especially helpful in distinguishing your ringing iPhone from someone else.
+It has been a customizable option for nearly as long as cell phones have been around, and is especially helpful in distinguishing your ringing iPhone from someone else.

 But if you aren’t familiar with the iPhone 5 menu, especially after the update to iOS 7, then you may be lost about how to locate the menu that allows you to make this change.